ellemcfarlane/cellularautomata/README.md

 [Coarse-graining](https://en.wikipedia.org/wiki/Coarse-grained_modeling) involves simplifying
 data while attempting to retain the essential components of the original data.
 Coarse-graining space-time diagrams of cellular automata may elucidate interesting properties about the rules.

-## Tests
-Run the TestCA1D.java and TestCA2D.java files to run tests.

 ## Acknowledgements
 Many thanks to my PI Dr. John Beggs for this project idea and